macs30123-s24/final-project-online_abortion_discourse/README.md

 #### Temporal Analysis

+I also performed Latent Dirichlet Allocation on the comment corpus.
+PySpark was instrumental in being able to do this.
+By utilizing PySpark, I was able to run through the dataset of approximately 140,000 comments upwards of 200 times (to get the results to stabilize) in a matter of seconds.
+This would have taken a much longer time using traditional methods.

+I also took the Latent Dirichlet Allocation a step further, and analyzed the activity of each topic over time, once again using the power of PySpark's distributed processing.

 **Topic 2 Keywords: states, state, law, right, government, laws, court, roe, rights, issue**

 <img src="https://github.com/macs30123-s24/final-project-online_abortion_discourse/blob/main/visualizations/topic_2.png" alt="Temporal Analysis (Topic 2)" width="700" />